 The inability to set time turned out to be a feature, not a bug.
 This line of pocket watches was made to ‘railroad standard’ specs.
 At the time these pocket watches were used by train conductors and operators, and these devices were the only way they had of coordinating the train schedules.
 But if a pocket watch was slow or set incorrectly, you might assume the train tracks were free – when in fact, they were not.
 After some horrible crashes with countless deaths, pocket watches became held to regulations to make sure these crashes would not happen again.

 One of the demands of the railroad standard is that it should not be possible to accidentally set the time.
-In a normal pocket watch you both wind the watch and set the time using the crown – making it very easy to accidentally misclick and change the time on your watch while winding.
-So for a railroad standard pocket watch they added a small hidden lever, which needed to be toggled to enable setting the time.
+In a normal pocket watch, you both wind the watch and set the time using the crown – making it very easy to accidentally misclick and change the time on your watch while winding.
+So for a railroad standard pocket watch, they added a small hidden lever, which needed to be toggled to enable setting the time.
 You can see it at the bottom of the case in the picture below.
 The watch set time just fine, but the seller wasn’t aware of the existence of this lever!

-It seemed the damage to the watch was minimal.
+It seemed the damage to this Hampden McKinley pocket watch was minimal.
 The glass needed replacement, which wasn’t strange after more than 100 years, and the movement needed some care from an experienced watch maker as the oil had long dried up.
 But this was definitely not an ‘as is, for parts’ situation as the seller had thought.
 My watchmaker did have some issues while servicing the movement, as it turned out a previous repair had been a bit of a botchjob, but after a few months I received the pocket watch in perfect working order.

 That’s looking pretty damn good!
 It’s amazing to see the craftsmanship involved in an antique pocket watch like this, which still works more than 100 years after it was originally built.
 The decorations are particularly beautiful, especially when you consider that this was built before such decorations could be applied in a factory line by a robotic machine.
-Every line, curve and piece of shading was done by hand by trained artisans.
+Every line, curve, and piece of shading was done by hand by trained artisans.

-It’s not a watch that I’ll ever actually wear, I’m not nearly enough of a hipster for that, but it’ll have a great place in the collection as a piece to look at and admire!
+So this Hampden Wm.
+McKinley is not a watch that I’ll ever actually wear, I’m not nearly enough of a hipster for that, but it’ll have a great place in the collection as a piece to look at and admire!